axelvaldez/radical-companies/_posts/force/2023-02-04-the-dissimilarity-line.markdown

 ---

 <div style="display:none;">
- <p>The English enclosures captured more than land and excess labor, they captured our drive to care and nourish our social circle.</p>
+ <p>The English enclosures captured more than land: they captured our essential need to care and nourish our social circle.</p>
 </div>

 <h1>&nbsp;</h1>